opennorth/opennorth.ca/README.md

 **Note:** When adding images to any website, it is usually best to use the .jpg format for photographs and the .png format for illustrations, logos, or icons.

-**Note:** Please make sure that the image is not too large or too small.
-No image should be more than 100KB in size.
-Post images maybe be up to 800px wide but will never be larger.
+**Note:** Please make sure that the image is not too large or too small. **No image should be more than 100KB in size.** The site's performance will visibly suffer if images larger than this are added to the site.
+Post images should be up to 800px wide but will never be displayed in a larger format.

 ### To add categories to a post: